 He is one of Mark Kermode’s favourite film critics.
-Nigel’s contributions to social media go way back before it became mainstream.
+Nigel’s contributions to online film discussion go way back before it became mainstream (i.e. he was a message board conversationalist in the Usenet years).
 Here is a rundown of his best statements from that era…

 A 1994 Ray Brady film: